 - Supporting the wellbeing needs of children in emergency housing, such paying for transport to school or early childhood education.

-The full set of measures are detailed in the NZ Homelessness Action Plan here.
+The full set of measures are detailed in the Homelessness Action Plan here.